waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 ### Clue Planning

-* Spend first 3 clues as hat-guessing clues with [the table](#clue-interpretation-tables) below, getting as many cards to play as possible.
-  * (Exception) If there are more than 3 cards left in the deck after 3 clues, spend the 4th clue as a hat-guessing clue.
+* Give _**Action Clues**_ until getting **7** or more cards to play, including the cards which are loaded by the action clue.
-  * Tips: While giving a hat-guessing clue, you should always touch cards with high rank (e.g. 4 or 5), since you would probably need those cards in last round.
+  * Tips: While giving an action clue, you should always touch cards with higher rank (e.g. 4 or 5), since you would probably need those cards in last round.
-* Starting from the 4th clue (or 5th), every clue should be given as a normal _Play Clue_ (with [Hyphen-ated Conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md)).
+* Then, every clue should be given as an _**Information Clue**_ _(see below)_.
-* Each player can decide to draw the last card to initiate the end game.

-### Information Clues

-* This convention applies to any variant where a move doesn't give positive number or positive color information.
-For example, _Extremely Ambiguous_, _Totally Blind_, _Duck_, and so on.
-* The players can apply this convention to any variant they want.
-* Starting from the 4th clue (or 5th), any clue is interpreted as an _Information Clue_.
+* Notes: For the variants where the clue gives both positive number or positive color information, like No Variant, the team can choose to give normal _Play Clues_ (with [Hyphen-ated Conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md)) instead of information clues.
+They have to decide this at the start of the game.

 ### Information Point
-* Each card has an _Information Point_, the priority is as follows:
+* Each card has an _Information Point_, with the priority as follows:
   1) Rank: 1 < 2 < 3 < 4 < 5
   2) Color: red (left-most color) < green < blue (right-most color)
 * For example: